solamen2/movie-info/README.md

 This account will be heavily rate-limited, but hopefully will working for you to try eventually.
 (When there's a a real username and password above, and it's not working, feel free to send me an email and I'll investigate.)

 ## AI Usage During Development
 I did not use AI at all during the setup of the project, since I wanted to have a very good understanding of the basic architecture of the app and the technical tradeoffs I was making.
-After setting up the basic skeleton, I am planning to use Claude Code to help me code the React and .NET Core APIs quickly, since I have a good amount of experience with both already.
+After setting up the basic skeleton, I am planning to use Claude Code to help me code the React pages and .NET Core APIs quickly, since I have a good amount of experience with both already.

 ## Architecture: Backend